aixoss/aix-puppet/README.md

    Refer to below <b>vios_altinst_rootvg</b> and <b>altinst_rootvg_force</b>
    attributes.<br>
    <b>autocommit</b> action enables autocommit of 'applied only' updates
    to be done if necessary before performing VIOS update.
-VIOS update is not possible if ever all previous installations are not committed.<br>
+Omitting this
+   <b>autocommit</b> action from the list often prevents VIOS update
+   from being done, as a VIOS update requires that all previous installations are committed.
+By setting this <b>autocommit</b> action, a first pass of NIM updateios is launched to commit all previous filesets, before the second pass of NIM updateios to perform the VIOS update itself.<br>
    <b>mirror</b> action is necessary to un-mirror rootvg before
-   performing the save operation (taking an altinst_rootvg), and if un-mirror is done, mirror will be retablished afterwards.
+   performing the save operation (taking an 'altinst_rootvg'), and if un-mirror is done, mirror will be retablished afterwards.
    No 'un-mirror' and 'mirror' operations will be done
    without this explicit key-word into 'actions' attribute.<br>